 Practicing Extra Caution During Winter

 When driving during winter, drivers should avoid faster speeds.
-Motorists will have a more difficult time attempting to slow down or stop their vehicles, and turning could also become an issue when snow or ice affects road conditions.
+Motorists will have a more difficult time attempting to slow down or stop their vehicles, possibly leading to rear end collisions.
+Turning could also become an issue when snow or ice affects road conditions.
 Drivers also need to make sure there’s enough space between their vehicle and the vehicle in front of them to give ample time and room to come to a full stop if needed.